 #2 Pre-Dive Checks

-5. Helping Your Budding if they Panic
+5. Helping Them if they Panic

 One of the biggest risks when diving is panicking.
-Anxiety, fear, and panicking causes our breathing to increase and warps our decision-making process.
+Anxiety, fear, and panicking cause our breathing to increase and warps our decision-making process.
 20% of all diving deaths are thought to be caused by panic.
 It doesn’t have to be that way though.
 There are very easy steps you can take to stop your buddy from panicking.

 #1 Maintain Eye Contact